ahasverus/rscimap/README.md

                        type = c('Article', 'Editorial Material', 'Review'))
 ```

-**NOTE 1:** This step is mandatory to format data for the following functions.

-**NOTE 2:** This function and the others return a list but also write data on the disk in the output directory.
+**NOTES:** This step is mandatory to format data for the following functions.
+This function and the others return a list but also write data on the disk in the output directory (in the RDS format).